ElektraInitiative/libelektra/src/plugins/jni/README.md

 When manually executing testcases the following LD_LIBRARY_PATH might be needed:
 `/usr/lib/jvm/java-9-openjdk-amd64/lib:/usr/lib/jvm/java-9-openjdk-amd64/lib/server`

+Make sure that 9 is also default java, otherwise CMake will not be able to locate it:
+`/usr/lib/jvm/default-java -> java-9-openjdk-amd64`

 openjdk-8 is known not to work (jvm crashes without usable backtrace).